pocketjoso/sudokuJS/README.md

 ### Extra
 The solver is board size agnostic, so you can pass in any valid sudoku sized board (f.e.
 4x4, 9x9, 16x16) - however the CSS included only handles 9x9 boards.
+Currently you can't change boardSize after init.

 ### License
 MIT